Multiple higher-order topological phases with even and odd pairs of zero-energy corner modes in a $C_3$ symmetry broken model

+We now analyze the spin polarization of the mid-gap states with respect to $g$ and $M$.
+In this case, the pair at finite energy is composed of corner modes with opposite spin-polarization (see Fig.~\ref{fig:4} (a)).
+With increasing $|g|$, the intra-pair increases leading to the disappearance of one of the mid-gap states from each pair, having opposite spin-polarization, into the bulk bands.
+When $|g|=|M|$, the remaining two opposite spin-polarized corner modes, coming from two different mid-gap pairs, get pinned down at zero-energy.
+Therefore, one can find one pair with opposite spin polarization similar to the earlier case with $g=0$.
+However, the basic difference here is that we reduce the number of mid-gap corner modes to two from four as obtained for $g=0$ (see Figs.~\ref{fig:3} (a), (c), Fig.~\ref{fig:4} (b) and Fig.~\ref{fig:5} (a)).

-Now we investigate the most complex situation, with all the tuning parameters being finite, in Figs.~\ref{fig:5} (a) and (b) to show the emergence and disappearance of the mid-gap modes, respectively.
-It is thus evident that the SOT dipolar phase is not embedded on the entire QSHI phase rather an interior part of it for $M,g\ll V_{\rm SO}$, $\phi < \pi/4$ as qualitatively estimated from the effective band-gaps for $|\eta| < 0.5$.
-The determination of exact phase boundary for the SOT phase in $M-\phi-g-V_{\rm SO}$ parameter space is beyond the scope of the present study as the appropriate topological invariant is yet to be determined for IS broken case.
+\underline{\textit{4.~ General case:}} We demonstrate the mid-gap corner modes in the SOTI phase in Figs.~ \ref{fig:6} (a) and (c) for nano-disc and ribbon geometry band structure, respectively.
+The SOTI phase examined here is encapsulated within the underlying QSHI phase as depicted in Fig.~ \ref{fig:1} (b).
+A close inspection suggests that the SOTI phase, is not embedded in the entire QSHI phase rather an interior part of it for $M,g\ll V_{\rm SO}$, $\phi < \pi/4$ as qualitatively estimated from the effective band-gaps for $|\eta| < 0.5$.
+This is depicted as an inset in Fig.~ \ref{fig:6} (a) where mid-gap corner states are absent when the parameters are chosen from an exterior part of the underlying QSHI phase.
+A similar phenomenon is observed in Fig.~\ref{fig:1} (c) and (d).
+However, the determination of the exact phase boundary for the SOTI phase in $M-\phi-g-V_{\rm SO}$ parameter space is beyond the scope of the present study as the appropriate topological invariant is yet to be determined for IS broken case.
+We now extend our analysis to QAHI phase as shown in Fig.~~\ref{fig:1} (c) with $V_{\rm SO}=0.5$ and $M=0$.
+We find there four zero-energy mid-gap corner modes as a signature of inversion symmetric SOTI phase that emerges from QAHI phase when $\eta=0.25$ (see Fig.~ \ref{fig:6} (b)).
+The corresponding gapped ribbon geometry clearly suggests the absence of the edge modes in the SOTI phase as shown in Fig.~ \ref{fig:6} (d).
+We further examine the case with $V_{\rm SO}=0.5$ and $M\ne 0$ from Fig.~\ref{fig:1} (a) where two mid-gap corner modes, depicted as an inset in Fig.~ \ref{fig:6} (b), bear the signature of inversion broken SOTI phase embedded in QAHI phase.